 Read the University's Welcome FAQs.

-Take a look through our 2021/22 Student Handbook (link coming soon).
+Take a look through our 2022/23 Student Handbook.

-See what Pastoral Care (link coming soon) and Wellbeing Support is available.
+See what Wellbeing Support is available.

-Advice from Liberal Arts graduate, Lily Rose
+Advice from Liberal Arts Graduate, Lily Rose

 "One of the core things in any interdisciplinary practice is that you can’t know everything about every subject.
 It's about what you do with the content, not about how much content you know.
 You’ll very rarely in Liberal Arts be asked to memorise things because it’s much more about how you’re able to work with the information that you are given."